 For example, Costco is currently restricting select fresh meat purchases to three packages per member.
 Kroger Co. is also limiting customers to certain quantities when purchasing high-demand items.

 This makes sense, as 47% of consumers are stocking up on essential items, with 78% doing so because it makes them feel “safer,” according to Shopkick.
-Buying limits on certain items could become the standard, as the pandemic might leave people with a hoarding mentality.
+Buying limits on certain items could become the new standard, as the pandemic might leave people with a hoarding mentality.

 Online Shopping Becomes the Preferred Form